Safest Neighborhoods to Live in New York City in 2025

 safest neighborhoods in New York

-New York is also one of the safest large cities in the U.S. But what neighborhoods boast exceptional safety where residents sleep tight at night?
+New York is also one of the safest large cities in the U.S. But what neighborhoods boast exceptional overall safety where residents sleep tight at night?
 Let’s find out together.

 General Safety and Crime Rates in NYC